Klayton: Stage names

 Klayton appeared under a number of pseudonyms during the 1990s before settling on the moniker Klayton in 1999.
 He used his birth name, Scott Albert, for Immortal and for Circle of Dust through their touring years, up until 1995.
 For the Brainchild side project, Klayton used the alias Tox.
 Brainchild also gave rise to the handle of Celldweller; an outtake of the album, "Heldweller", appeared on a compilation in 1993 and friends of Klayton twisted the title into "Celldweller", applying it to Klayton with the explanation that he spent all his time in his basement, like a prisoner, working on music.
 For Argyle Park, Klayton appeared as two fictitious band members, Dred and Deathwish, and also used the Celldweller moniker for the first time as the name of the album's producer.
 Again, in 1996, Klayton appeared on a tribute to Stryper under the slightly altered name Cell Dweller.

 By 1998, when Klayton had begun working with Criss Angel, he had changed his name from Scott Albert to Klay Scott, explaining in an interview that the name had been given to him by Angel for his ability to "take sounds and shape them as if they were clay".
 He appeared as Klay Scott on the Angeldust/Criss Angel Amystika releases and on the posthumous Circle of Dust album Disengage.
 At this stage he also stated he was done with pseudonyms, preferring to establish one identity under which all of his music projects took shape.
 However, despite this, Klay's name would change once more by 1999, when he made Celldweller his sole musical output.
 The simple name of Klayton has stuck ever since, with the artist restating in newer interviews that he was done experimenting with musical personas and does not want to confuse his fans any longer: "I've been so guilty of doing a million side projects.
 I've changed my name on every one of them.
 It's got to the point when my own fans didn't know whether I worked on an album or not."
 In a January 2016 question-and-answer video, Klayton explained that "Klayton" is his legal name, and that he thus no longer answers to the name Scott Albert.

+Personal life

+Klayton has repeatedly stated that he is a fan of Godzilla and the Kaiju genre in general.
+In an interview with Bloody Disgusting, he said that David Fincher's audio commentary on the films Seven and Fight Club inspired him to record his own audio commentaries for his Beta Cession releases for Wish Upon a Blackstar.

+In September 2017, Klayton posted his wedding picture on Facebook.
+He has three sons.